scottyeager/info_foundation/src/token/how_to_buy/fiat_xlm_tft/fiat_to_tft_step_2.md

 ### [Chapter 5: Exchanging XLM for TFT](trading_tft_in_solar.md)
 The last step to go from fiat to TFT is to exchange your XLMs to TFTs.
 You are almost there!

+> Important note: TFTs are not an investment instrument.